 1. First you should complete the Free Application for Federal Student Aid (FAFSA) once the tax forms needed to complete the form are completed.
 Make sure that the school code 006666 is listed on the FAFSA.
-You may file online at www.fafsa.ed.gov, or request a paper copy by calling 1-800-4fedaid.
+You may file online at www.fafsa.ed.gov, or download a paper copy.
 If you need assistance completing the FAFSA and are admitted to the school please contact the financial aid office for workshop dates (You must bring copies of income information such as tax forms to receive assistance completing the form).

-4. You will be mailed an award letter with a policy and condition statement.
+4. You will be emailed to accept or decline your awards with a policy and condition statement.
 You must return a signed copy of the award letter and supplement form.

 5. If an award includes a Stafford Loan, you must complete a Master Promissory Note which is valid for up to ten years.
 If an award includes a Parent PLUS Loan your parent will need to complete a PLUS Master Promissory Note (valid for up to ten years), obtain credit approval from the Department of Education, and submit the Plus Authorization Form to the Financial Aid Office.